gw31415/deepl.vim/README.md

 ```

 ## Example
-Create a command `:{range}DeepL` that translates the selected lines and adds the translation just below the selection.
+In the example below, the command `:{range}DeepL` is created that translates
+the selected lines and adds the translation just below the selection.
+If the
-If the command called with a exclamation mark(`:{range}DeepL!`), the lines will be replaced with the translation.
+command called with a exclamation mark ( `:{range}DeepL!` ), the lines will be
+replaced with the translation.

 ```vim
 fu! s:deepl(l1, l2, bang) abort